 Claude Dardanne is STMicroelectronics' President, Microcontrollers and Digital ICs Group, and has held this position since January 2016.
-He is a member of ST's Executive Committee since May 31, 2018 and before the establishment of the Executive Committee was also part of the senior management.
+He is a member of ST's Executive Committee since May 31, 2018.
 Mr. Dardanne started his career with Thomson Semiconducteurs, a predecessor company to ST. From 1982, he was responsible for microcontroller and microprocessor marketing.
 Between 1989 and 1994, Mr. Dardanne was Marketing Director at Apple Computer and Alcatel-Mietec.
 In 1994, he rejoined ST as Director of Central Marketing for the Memory Products Group, became Head of the EEPROM Division in 1998, and was later appointed Group Deputy General Manager and Head of the Smart Card Division.
-ST consolidated its Microcontroller, Memory, and Secure MCU activities in 2007 and appointed Mr. Dardanne Corporate Vice President and the MMS General Manager.
+ST consolidated its Microcontroller, Memory, and Secure MCU (MMS) activities in 2007 and appointed Mr. Dardanne Corporate Vice President and the MMS General Manager.
 Under his leadership, MMS has become a key asset in revenue and market-share growth and profitability and a worldwide leader in the microcontroller market.
-Mr. Dardanne was born near Limoges, France, in 1952, and graduated with a degree in Electronic Engineering from the Ecole Supérieure d'Ingénieurs en Génie Electrique in Rouen, France.
+Mr. Dardanne was born near Limoges, France, in 1952, and graduated with a degree in Electronic Engineering from the Ecole Supérieure d'Ingénieurs en Génie Electrique in Rouen, France

 Lorenzo Grandi is STMicroelectronics' President, Finance, Infrastructure and Services, and Chief Financial Officer (CFO), and has held this position since May 31, 2018.
 Mr. Grandi's overall responsibilities at ST encompass, in addition to Finance, Treasury and Business Control, Capital Investment Control and Planning, Global Procurement, Information and Communication Technology, and Investor Relations.
 He is a member of ST's Executive Committee since May 31, 2018.
 Mr. Grandi joined SGS-THOMSON Microelectronics (now STMicroelectronics) in 1987 as a R&D process engineer.
 In 1990, he moved to ST's Memory Product Group (MPG) as Financial Analyst.
 In 1995, Mr. Grandi was promoted to the position of Group Controller of the Memory Product Group contributing to the expansion of ST's flash memory business.
 In 2005, Mr. Grandi joined the ST's Corporate Finance organization taking responsibility for Budgeting and Reporting.
-In 2012, Mr. Grandi was promoted to Corporate Vice President in charge of Corporate Control and before the establishment of the Executive Committee was also part of the senior management.
+In 2012, Mr. Grandi was promoted to Corporate Vice President in charge of Corporate Control.
+In December 2020, Mr. Grandi received a special award for his long-standing professional achievements from the French Association of Financial Directors and Management Controllers (DFCG).
 Mr. Grandi was born in Sondrio, Italy, in 1961.
 He graduated cum laude in Physics from the University of Modena, Italy, and holds a MBA from SDA Bocconi School of Management in Milan, Italy.